Birational geometry of quiver varieties and other GIT quotients: Reconstructing relative Mori Dream Spaces by GIT

 \begin{remark} Condition~\ref{cond:GIT} is required for the statement and proof of Theorem~\ref{thm:movable}.
 We present several examples to shed light on the three different parts of this assumption as follows: \begin{itemize} \item Condition~\ref{cond:GIT} holds for the chamber $C_-$ in Example~\ref{exa:F1}, while Condition~\ref{cond:GIT}(1) fails for $C_+$.
 Many similar examples are described in Example~\ref{exa:MDS} below. \item If Condition~\ref{cond:GIT}(1) holds, it can happen that (2) fails to hold; see Example~\ref{exa:toricQuiverGIT} below. \item If Condition~\ref{cond:GIT}(1) and (2) both hold, it can happen that (3) fails to hold; see Example~\ref{exa:threefoldflop}. \end{itemize} Note in addition that Condition~\ref{cond:GIT}(2) implies that $\Xtheta{}$ is normal for every generic $\theta\in R_C$. \end{remark}

 \begin{example}[\textbf{Mori Dream Spaces via the Cox ring}] Generalising Example~\ref{exa:F1}, let $X$ be any Mori Dream Space in the sense of Hu and Keel~\cite{HuKeel00}.
 That is, $X$ is a $\QQ$-factorial normal projective variety with $\Pic(X)_\QQ\cong N^1(X)$, such that the Cox ring of $X$, denoted $\Cox(X)$, is a finitely generated $\kk$-algebra.
 For simplicity, assume that $\Pic(X)$ is free.
-The $\Pic(X)$-grading of $\Cox(X)$ defines an action of the algebraic torus $G:= \Hom(\Pic(X),\kk^\times)$ on the affine variety $V:= \Spec \Cox(X)$. \begin{enumerate} \item[\one] For the chamber $C=\Amp(X)$, the linearisation map $L_C \colon G^\vee\to \Pic(X)_\QQ$ is an isomorphism by \cite[Proof of Proposition~2.11]{HuKeel00}, so Condition~\ref{cond:GIT}(1) holds, whilst \cite[Proposition~1.11]{HuKeel00} shows that conditions (2) and (3) also hold. \item[\two] For any chamber $C^\prime$ that does not lie in $\Mov(X)$, the kernel of $L_{C^\prime}$ has dimension at least one because the rank of $\Pic(\Xtheta{^\prime})_\QQ$ for $\theta^\prime\in C^\prime$ drops by one as we cross each boundary wall of the movable cone.
-In particular, Condition~\ref{cond:GIT} fails for $C^\prime$. \end{enumerate} In fact, these statements hold for the action induced by the $\Pic(X)$-grading on the Cox ring for any relative Mori Dream Space; see Grab~\cite{Grab19} or Ohta~\cite{Ohta20}. \end{example}
+The $\Pic(X)$-grading of $\Cox(X)$ defines an action of the algebraic torus $G:= \Hom(\Pic(X),\kk^\times)$ on the affine variety $V:= \Spec \Cox(X)$. \begin{enumerate} \item[\one] For the chamber $C=\Amp(X)$, the linearisation map $L_C \colon G^\vee_\QQ\to \Pic(X)_\QQ$ is an isomorphism by \cite[Proof of Proposition~2.11]{HuKeel00}, so Condition~\ref{cond:GIT}(1) holds, whilst \cite[Proposition~1.11]{HuKeel00} shows that conditions (2) and (3) also hold. \item[\two] For any chamber $C^\prime$ that does not lie in $\Mov(X)$, the kernel of $L_{C^\prime}$ has dimension at least one because the rank of $\Pic(\Xtheta{^\prime})_\QQ$ for $\theta^\prime\in C^\prime$ drops by one as we cross each boundary wall of the movable cone.
+In particular, Condition~\ref{cond:GIT} fails for $C^\prime$. \end{enumerate} Analogous statements hold for the action induced by the $\Pic(X/Y)$-grading on the Cox ring for any relative Mori Dream Space $X\to Y$; this requires a choice of line bundles on $X$ that provide a basis for $\Pic(X/Y)_{\QQ}$ (see Grab~\cite{Grab19} or Ohta~\cite{Ohta20} for details). \end{example}

 \begin{example}[\textbf{A local del Pezzo by quiver GIT}] Let $Z$ be the two-point blow-up of $\mathbb{P}^2$.
 The total space $X:= \text{tot}(\omega_Z)$ of the canonical bundle on $Z$ is smooth with trivial canonical class, the anticanonical ring $R:= \bigoplus_{k\geq 0} H^0(Z,\omega_Z^{-\otimes k})$ is Gorenstein \cite[Example~5.1.13]{GotoWatanabe}, and the morphism